rpuntaie/rollarch/readme.rst

         Don't include ``en_US``.
 :AIP2: [e.g. 1.199 | yes, to create Arch Proxy].
        The x.y of another arch linux machin (the local proxy)
+:DOTS: URL to a bash installation script for dot files

 Status